ncrmro/astrocyte/README.md

 An additional goal is to provide cloud provider agnostic Virtual Machines for things like off site backups, archives, kubernetes workers/ingress nodes.

+For instance all AWS servers should be secure and waiting for any domain specific ansible plays once astrocyte is done with them.

 # Install project dependencies